sharpest-minds/hiring-tips/README.md

 Here's an example of an incredibly good followup to an intro email. **Your followup should probably be shorter than this**, but I like this one as an example because it nails everything you might want to say in a followup.

 > Hi Edouard,
 > Thanks for the intro!
-I appreciate the effort you are putting in to make this connection happen.
 > (moved to BCC)

 > Hi `[name]`,